azsk/AzTS-docs/05-Cross-tenant subscription scan/MultiTenantSetupWithAADApp.md

 # Add resource group name in which Azure Tenant Security Solution needs to be installed.
 $HostResourceGroupName = <HostResourceGroupName>

 # Add Azure environment in which Azure Tenant Security Solution needs to be installed.
-The acceptable values for this parameter are: AzureCloud, AzureGovernmentCloud
+The acceptable values for this parameter are: AzureCloud, AzureGovernmentCloud, AzureChinaCloud
 $AzureEnvironmentName = <AzureEnvironmentName>

 $ADApplicationDetails = Set-AzSKTenantSecurityADApplication -SubscriptionId $HostSubscriptionId -ScanHostRGName $HostResourceGroupName -AzureEnvironmentName $AzureEnvironmentName